 - Have you been thinking about permanent dentures that you don’t have to remove?

 The above situations are good indications that you should consider the “Teeth-in-One-Day” procedure.
 This is a revolutionary concept that provides patients with fully functioning teeth on dental implants in one single procedure.
-The restorative doctor and oral surgeon collaborate on this procedure so you know you will receive the best care possible.
+The restorative doctor and oral surgeon collaborate on this procedure so you know you’ll receive excellent care.

 Read more about retaining permanent dentures

 This merging of knowledge and experience achieves not only increased safety but also a more precise implant placement.
 Also, the fabrication of a final prosthesis is completed before the surgery.
 The computer-guided implant surgery is completed in an arthroscopic fashion without requiring any flap reflection.
 This benefits the patient because there is less postoperative discomfort, less swelling, and less bruising.
 Patients can often resume their normal activities the next day.
-Most importantly, patients can have a beautiful and naturally looking smile in just one appointment through implant dentistry.
+Most importantly, patients can have a beautiful and natural looking smile in just one appointment through implant dentistry.

 Frequently Asked Questions about Implant Dentistry

 Here are some of our most common questions about implant dentistry.

 Many patients ask how much implant dentures cost.
 Like many dental procedures, the price can vary significantly depending upon a few factors.
 For one, implants can be for one or all of your teeth.
 Each type of implant also costs a different amount.
 The best way to find out how much implant dentures cost is to set up a free consultation with our dentists.
 Our team is happy to talk you through the costs of any procedure and find a consultation to be crucial.
 We don’t want to offer an inaccurate estimate.
 Be sure to communicate your needs and desires with our team, and we’ll be happy to help you find an excellent solution!